muratk5n/thirdwave/en/README.md

 "@Hy_Economy@mastodon.social

-'VisionHydrav (雄涛氢雄) is known to have reached an agreement with Rongtong Auto Group to jointly deploy 500 FC shuttle buses to Wuhan Iron & Steel.
+'VisionHydrav (雄涛氢雄) is known to have reached an agreement with Rongtong Auto Group to jointly deploy 500 fuel-cell shuttle buses to Wuhan Iron & Steel.
 The first batch is said to have been delivered.'"

 ---